Overview

 Configuring Fallback Chains

-Fallback chains are configured as an ordered list of block IDs.
+Fallback chains are configured as an ordered list of block IDs, each with an optional fallback mode.
 Important considerations:- Fallback blocks must be active

 - Fallback blocks should have the same anchor type as the primary block